 Snapshots and commits

 I defined Git before as a system that maintains snapshots of the directory's content and all about commits.
 But what does this mean?
 Git stores files as blob objects.
 When you commit files a snapshot is taken.
 The commit references this snapshot, while the snapshot takes care of references the blob-objects.
-This way of storing objects makes Git a very efficient system since a blob object can be referenced by multiple snapshots and Git doesn't have to store duplicates (which is the case with other version control system).
+This way of storing objects makes Git a very efficient system since a blob object can be referenced by multiple snapshots and Git doesn't have to store duplicates (which is the case with other version control systems).
 So the amount of needed storage is efficient but also the speed when switching branches.

 So what will this look like when I delete a file, add a file and commit these changes?
-Obviously a new commit is created and since every commit references its own specific snapshot a new snapshot is also created.
+Obviously, a new commit is created and since every commit references its own specific snapshot a new snapshot is also created.
 This new snapshot will reference the blob objects representing the files that are part of the snapshot.
-To preserve commit history the second commit also references the first commit (which is now it's parent commit).
+To preserve commit history the second commit also references the first commit (which is now its parent commit).

-Now the basics of how the tree works are clear, let's put it to use in common scenario's.
+Now the basics of how the tree works are clear, let's put it to use in common scenarios.

 Branches and HEAD